mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 ### design

-I'm using the [no-style-please](https://github.com/riggraz/no-style-please) Jekyll theme with the iconic [Geist Mono](https://fonts.google.com/specimen/Geist+Mono) font.
+I used the [no-style-please](https://github.com/riggraz/no-style-please) Jekyll theme as a baseline, along with the iconic [Geist Mono](https://fonts.google.com/specimen/Geist+Mono) font.
 Ugly?
 Yes.
 But it works.
 No CSS bloat, no distractions.

 You can laugh all you want, but I bet this page will probably still render fine in 2074, whether you're using a browser or a brain implant.